daithi-coombes/wp-plugin-framework/README.md

 A very light plugin framework for developing wordpress plugins

+The main purpose of this framework is to organise functions into methods and classes instead of namespacing functions by name.

 Usage
 ===================
 Drop contents of /5.3 dir to your wp-content/plugins folder.